General Management Degree

 How long: 4 years

-Where: London based hybrid working.
-Anticipated 1 to 2 days on average in the office- subject to working patterns and business requirements.
+Where: London-based hybrid working.
+Expected 1-2 days on average in the office (subject to working patterns and business requirements).

 What you'll need

 - A minimum of 2 GCSE's Grade A* - C or Grade 4 and above including Maths and English language

 - Plus 3 A-Levels in any subject at grade A* - C or equivalent

 - You must be 18 years old before September 2023 to be eligible for this scheme

 At TfL, the things we do have a huge impact on Londoners and the visitors to our city.
 General Management is at the heart of everything we do and every decision we make.

 We never stop looking for ways to improve the service we provide to our customers.
 Whether that's giving frontline staff the tools and technology they need to give live travel information or making the transport network more accessible to all.